Biirdmaan/Project-portfolio/ML Customer Churn/README.md

 ## Contributing

 If you would like to contribute to this project, feel free to submit pull requests or open issues.

-## License

-This project is licensed under [Your License].
-See the LICENSE.md file for details.

-## Acknowledgments

-Acknowledgments and credits for libraries, frameworks, or resources used in the project.

 ---